ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/faqs/index.md

 Both proof-of-work and proof-of-stake are mechanisms that economically disincentivize malicious actors from spamming or defrauding the network.
 In both cases, nodes that actively participate in consensus put some asset "into the network" that they will lose if they misbehave.

 In proof-of-work, this asset is energy.
 The node, known as a miner, runs an algorithm that aims to compute a value faster than any other node.
 The fastest node has the right to propose a block to the chain.
 To change the history of the chain or dominate the block proposal, a miner would have to have so much computing power that they always win the race.
+This is prohibitively expensive and difficult to execute, protecting the chain from attacks.
 The energy required to "mine" using proof-of-work is a real-world asset that miners pay for.

 Proof-of-stake requires nodes, known as validators, to explicitly submit a crypto asset to a smart contract.
 If a validator misbehaves, this crypto can be destroyed because they are "staking" their assets directly into the chain instead of indirectly via energy expenditure.